Mistaken for Cheating

 - The Mecano song "Hijo de la Luna," covered by Sarah Brightman.
 A gypsy woman makes a deal with the moon to find her a husband, as long as she agrees to give up her first-born child in return.
 The baby ends up as pale as the moon.
 Her husband ends up killing her, and the moon gets its child.

-- Played darkly in Vocaloid's "The Tailor Shop on Ebizaka" where the tailor was upset that her lover hasn't been coming home to her and finds out he was seeing three different girls on different occasions.
+- Played darkly in mothy's Vocaloid song in the Evillious Chronicles, "The Tailor Shop on Ebizaka" where the tailor was upset that her lover hasn't been coming home to her and finds out he was seeing three different girls on different occasions.
 She kills the three girls and took their clothing/accessories thinking it would make her beautiful to her lover.
 It turns out that her "lover" doesn't even know who she is and the three girls were his wife and two daughters.
 She then kills him too, offended by his lack of recognition.

 Mythology and Religion